pdenapo/pdenapo.github.io/_posts/2016-09-24-building_reactos_under_gnu_linux.markdown

 {% endhighlight %}

-5) Now get the current version of the sources using subversion:
+5) Now get the current version of the sources using subversion.
+Use

 {% highlight bash %}
 svn checkout svn://svn.reactos.org/reactos/trunk/reactos
 {% endhighlight %}

+if you just want the main React OS source code, o

+{% highlight bash %}
+svn checkout svn://svn.reactos.org/reactos/trunk/
+{% endhighlight %}

+if you want some extra stuff (documentation,rostests, wallpapers, etc.)

 React OS is currently using cmake and ninja (which are provided in the React OS development environment) for the building process.

 6) Finally, create a directory rosbuild for your build, and run the configure script from the top of the source tree:

 {% highlight bash %}
 mkdir rosbuild